dlleonardo/web-development-assignments/README.md

 # web-development-exams
-My web development exams' solutions.
+My web development university exams' solutions.
 Only made with pure Javascript, CSS and HTML5 (the solution is contained in the .html file)